 If you’re looking for help navigating the SMOK G-Priv Mod, trying to figure out the touch screen options or just looking for an all-inclusive guide that can show you how it works without having to trawl the internet, we have you covered.
 A close cousin to the SMOK Alien Kit –or more accurately a SMOK Alien on steroids– the G-Priv Mod has been slow on the uptake, but now the market for them is exploding.

 While 220 watts and amazing temperature control from a dual 18650 set-up has become the new industry standard, there are few mods out there that can measure up to this miniature beast.
 The massive touch screen is a turnoff for some people, especially those who have gone through 18 cell-phones since 2012, but it has some serious advantages.
 Operating menu systems has become second nature to some vapers, but for some an overly complex system can result in a mod being passed up for something simpler.
 The G-Priv comes with an instruction manual, but we can guarantee that most of them will end up in the trash –show me a guy who actually reads the instructions, let alone keeps them– so we decided to put together a concise post that makes this simple device even simpler to use.
 If you like this guide, feel free to check our our complete guide to the SMOK Alien Mod, our complete guide to the SMOK G-Priv, and our complete guide to the SMOK OSUB Plus Kit.
+If you’re looking for guides on the latest products released by SMOK, we recently published the complete guide to the SMOK T-Priv Mod.

 About The SMOK G-Priv